Best viewed at a screen resolution of 800 x 600 or higher

 fine-tuned, improved and enhanced.
 In the event of engine failure, the A/W 95

-is capable of autorotating to a safe landing.
+is capable of autorotating to a controlled landing.
 Thus, while the helicopter itself

 Detailed specs are provided on the A/W 95's Home Page.
 To quickly summarize, the craft measures 6' 5" high, 15' long and 5' 9" wide.
 The rotor diameter is 19.5' and the chord is 7".
 The empty weight is about 272 lbs., the max. payload is 225 lbs (with a Rotax 503) and the max. gross weight is 497 lbs.
 Note that the payload and gross weight can be increased with use of a larger engine (e.g., the Rotax 582).
 Please refer to the Home Page for additional specs.